Dan Howdle December 2nd, 2024

-TNT Sports is the new name for BT Sport.
-It offers the same service BT Sport did, and is available in largely the same places, though you won't see Virgin Media bundling it in for free anymore.
+TNT Sports is the service that used to be called BT Sport.
+It offers the same service BT Sport once did, and is available in largely the same places, though you won't see Virgin Media bundling it in for free anymore.

 It's arguable whether BT Sport succeeded or failed.
 Many commended it for its excellent football coverage (among other sports), and there can be no argument that BT spent an extraordinary sum to provide a direct competitor to the almighty Sky Sports.
-But things clearly haven't gone as well as BT might have hoped, either with its BT Sport offering, or with its TV service in general.
+But things clearly haven't gone as well as BT might have hoped, either with its BT Sport offering, or with its TV service in general, which now no longer exists (EE TV now takes its place).

-But that's where we are: BT Sport is now TNT Sports and there are four ways to get it.
+So BT Sport is now TNT Sports and there a number of ways to get it.
 Here's an at-a-glance look at all the ways to watch and how much it'll cost you:

 Service | TV subscription required? | Must get broadband from this provider? | Price per month |